emiljapelt/SharpTemplar/README.md

 # SharpTemplar
 SharpTemplar is a library that makes it easy to create HTML webpages in C#.
-It can be used in two forms, FreeForm or ~~GuidedForm~~.
+SharpTemplar allows any tag to be placed anywhere, and it is therefor up to the developer to ensure that tags are placed in a context that makes sense.
+A table row does, for example, not make sense outside of a table.

 ## Terminology
 | Term | Description |